broadinstitute/gro-crispri-ctcf/README.md

 # gro-crispri-ctcf

-This repo contains the code to analyze and generate the plots seen in "Multi-locus CRISPRi targeting with a single truncated guide RNA".
+This repo contains the code to analyze and generate the plots seen in [Multi-locus CRISPRi targeting with a single truncated guide RNA](https://www.biorxiv.org/content/10.1101/2023.10.20.563306v1.article-metrics).
 <br> To get started, clone the repo.
 There are jupyter notebooks that contain the code libraries and GEO data accessions to generate the plots.
 Users will need to install jupyter notebook using `pip install notebook`